Height Percentile Calculator

 Using the height percentile calculator

-With the help of our height percentile calculator you can calculate what percentile of the population your height falls in, what percentage of people of the same gender, age & country are shorter or taller than you.
-The calculator can also be used for infants, toddlers and children, including newborn babies.
-The results from the calculator do not constitute health advice.
-Always consult a certified physician before taking any action related to your health or the health of your children.
+With the help of our height percentile calculator you can calculate what percentile of the population your height falls in, what percentage of people of a given gender, age, and country are shorter or taller than you.
+It is perfect for answering the questions "What percentile is my height?" and "What percentile height am I?", but the tool can also be used for others, e.g. infants, toddlers and children, including newborn babies.
+It can serve as a height for age calculator, but note that the results do not constitute health advice.
+Always consult a certified physician before taking any action related to your health or the health of your child.

 How we calculate the height percentile